‘Treating us like robots’: Amazon workers seek union

 “What you are doing here is historical, historical, because all over this country people are sick and tired of being exploited, sick and tired of not having the dignity that they deserve.
 And your message to people all over this country is stand up and fight back,” Sanders said.

-“This country belongs to all of this, not just a handful of billionaires,” the former Democratic presidential candidate said.
+“This country belongs to all of us, not just a handful of billionaires,” the former Democratic presidential candidate said.

 Ahead of Sanders’ visit, Amazon CEO Dave Clark tweeted that they “actually deliver” a progressive workplace with a $15 hourly minimum wage and good health benefits that Sanders said he supports.